harrycresswell/cu/README.md

 ### The `abstracts` folder

-Contains the config, a.k.a the settings, the design tokens which power the rest of the CSS.
+Contains the config a.k.a the settings.
+These are the design tokens which power the rest of the CSS.
 Making changes here will cascade through the entire CSS.

-`abstracts/break` is a handy mixin for working with breakpoints. `abstracts/fonts` handles custom fonts.
+- `abstracts/break` is a handy mixin for working with breakpoints.
+- `abstracts/fonts` handles custom fonts.

 [Utopia](https://utopia.fyi/) provides a systematic approach to fluid type, space and grid.